qiaott/HAN/README.md

 # Exploring Human-like Attention Supervision in Visual Question Answering
-This is the HLAT Dataset proposed in paper Exploring Human-like Attention Supervision in Visual Question Answering[paper](https://arxiv.org/abs/1709.06308), which has been accepted by AAAI-2018.
+This is the HLAT Dataset proposed in paper [Exploring Human-like Attention Supervision in Visual Question Answering](https://arxiv.org/abs/1709.06308), which has been accepted by AAAI-2018.

 In this work, we propose a Human Attention Network (HAN) to predict the attention map for a given image-question pair.
 ![The framework of HAN]()